 If you believe your fee status has been assessed incorrectly, you should request a review from the Admissions Office, by e-mail to: admissions@qmul.ac.uk.
 Reviews will normally only be undertaken if additional relevant information is provided.
 After enrolment, you must use the Queen Mary appeals procedure if you believe that your fee status has been assessed incorrectly.
-Appeals against fee status assessment must be submitted by no later than 31 October in the year of first enrolment.
+Appeals against fee status assessment must be submitted by no later than 31 October in the year of first enrolment for programmes starting in September and within six weeks of first enrolment for other entry points.